June 9, 2020

 Over the years, faculty in the Department of Biochemistry have received considerable recognition, including receipt of major University awards, election to the National Academy of Sciences, and a Nobel Prize in Physiology or Medicine (Stanley Cohen, 1986).
 Although formal ratings of biochemistry departments are not made, the Department of Biochemistry in 2014 received more funding from the National Institutes of Health than any other Biochemistry Department in the nation.
 We are proud of our history and current status, and we strive towards continued excellence in research, training, and service in the field of biochemistry.

 We invite queries regarding graduate studies, postdoctoral training, and faculty positions.
-Welcome to our website.
+Welcome!

 The Biochemistry Student Association and Department welcomed Dr. Zhijian “James” Chen to present The Richard Armstrong Lecture, as part of the Frontiers in Biochemistry Seminar Series, on March 16, 2018.
 Professor Chen is from UT Southwestern and is a Howard Hughes Medical Investigator.
 Thank you to all who attended!
 This visit happily coincided with the PhD defense of past-Armstrong Lab member Michael Goodman, thus providing an occasion for the gathering of past Armstrong Lab members with the Armstrong family and Armstrong colleague Ralf Morgenstern of the Karolinska.
 Pictured are Drs.
 James Chen and John York with BSA Representative Katie Rothamel, along with Drs.
 Yi Ren and Manny Ascano who acted as mentoring hosts with the BSA.